eosio-eps/EEPs/EEPS/eep-7.md

 The `url` as defined in the callback is what an EOSIO client should trigger after the transaction has been signed or broadcast.

-The `background` value dictates the behaviour of EOSIO client, indicating whether it should trigger the callback in the native OS handler (e.g. opening a web browser for `http` or `https`) or perform it in the background.
+The `background` value dictates the behavior of EOSIO client, indicating whether it should trigger the callback in the native OS handler (e.g. opening a web browser for `http` or `https`) or perform it in the background.
 If set to `true` and the URL protocol is either `http` or `https`, EOSIO clients should `POST` to the URL instead of redirecting/opening it in a web browser.
 For other protocols background behavior is up to the implementer.

 The callback URL also includes simple templating with some response parameters.
 The templating format syntax is `{{param_name}}`, e.g.: